What’s in it for you?

 Judging panel

-Members of our diverse judging panel are handpicked from across the business community in Scotland for their unique experience and success in entrepreneurial and business ventures.
+Our judging panels are handpicked from across Scotland's business community for their unique experience and success in entrepreneurial and business ventures.
+Here's last year's panel to give you a flavour of who will be assessing your business idea.

 Andy is the Director and Chief Technical Officer, Elasmogen Ltd. He is also currently Professor of Medical Biotechnology, University of Aberdeen, Scotland and Director of the Scottish Biologics Facility.
 He was founder and CSO of the University spin-out, Haptogen Ltd until it was acquired, in October 2007, by Wyeth Inc. Andy has been on the Board of the biologics company NovaBiotics Ltd since 2009.